Things to Know about Water Chemistry Testing Strips

 Just like food, these testing strips can expire.
 When purchasing them, make sure that the “sell by” date is within a good range for you to use them.

-Unfortunately, when used in different environments, these strips can read differently, or incorrectly.
+Swimming pool test strips are usually accurate.
+However, unfortunately, when used in different environments, these strips can read differently, or incorrectly.
 This can even mean the environments it went through to get to your store.
 If the kits were frozen, the testing process could be altered.
 This also applies to testing strips that were sent through a hot or humid climate.
 So some specialists recommend that the test strips get tested themselves.
 This can be done by testing them with a known level of chlorine, pH or alkalinity.
 This will allow the user of the strips to see if they are accurate or slightly off.
 If you as a pool owner realize that the test strips are giving you completely different reading and they are from the same kit, then you should have that kit tested.

 It is also important to have a good storage place for these testing units.
 First of all, make sure that the strips are in their proper tube, sealed in to make sure that they don’t get contaminated.
 If they are sitting out in the sun all day, you can expect some incorrect readings.
 These testing strips should be kept in a room that is no greater than 85 degrees Fahrenheit and no less than 36 degrees.
 All in all, keep these testing methods safe and they will do their job correctly, otherwise you might have to test them out too.